Axway/mft-convert/content/en/docs/TransferCFT/concepts/Create_transfers_Start_here/Establishing_model_file_identifiers.md

 <span id="Receiver_Requester_in_selective_receive_mode"></span>

-## Receiver/Requester in selective-receive mode
+## Receiver/Requester in selective- receive mode

 **This
 scenario is only applicable between two {{< TransferCFT/axwayvariablesComponentShortName  >}}s using